oly-wan-kenobi/zvec-rs/README.md

         )
         .build()?;

+    // Create the on-disk collection at `./my_coll` and open a handle to it.
+    // `None` accepts the default `CollectionOptions`.
     let collection = Collection::create_and_open("./my_coll", &schema, None)?;

+    // Build a single document.
+Every doc needs a primary key (`set_pk`);
-    let mut doc = Doc::new()?;
+    // other fields are added by name and must match the schema's types. let mut doc = Doc::new()?;
     doc.set_pk("doc1")?;
     doc.add_string("id", "doc1")?;
     doc.add_vector_fp32("embedding", &[0.1, 0.2, 0.3])?;

-    collection.insert(&[&doc])?;
+    // Insert the doc and flush so it is durable and visible to queries. collection.insert(&[&doc])?;
     collection.flush()?;

-    let q = VectorQuery::builder()
+    // Run a top-10 nearest-neighbour search against the `embedding` field. let q = VectorQuery::builder()
         .field("embedding")
         .vector_fp32(&[0.1, 0.2, 0.3])
         .topk(10)
         .build()?;

-    for row in collection.query(&q)?.iter() {
+    // Iterate the result set. `DocSet` frees its C-side buffer on drop. for row in collection.query(&q)?.iter() {
         println!("{:?} score={}", row.pk_copy(), row.score());
     }

     Ok(())
 }
 ```